 The first step is to figure out what your financial goals are.
 Do you want to retire early?
 Save for a down payment on a house?
 Build up your emergency fund?
 Once you know what you’re saving for, it will be easier to resist the temptation to spend that money on something else.

 After you’ve set your financial goals, check your progress once a month.
-You can use Personal Capital to have a financial dashboard that shows all of your accounts in one place and allows you to run several reports.
+You can use Empower to have a financial dashboard that shows all of your accounts in one place and allows you to run several reports.

 Many people who experience financial struggles haven’t taken the time to set goals.
 Without goals, you really have no specific direction with your finances.
 And when you have no direction, it’s impossible to manage your money effectively.

 You can’t make changes if you don’t know where your money is going.
 For at least a month, track every penny you spend.
 Tracking your expenses will help you identify areas where you’re spending too much.

 You can use an app, a spreadsheet, or even write it down on paper.
 Whatever method works for you is fine, but be sure that you’re recording expenses each day so nothing is missed.
 And at the end of the month, check your bank and credit card statements to be sure you didn’t miss anything.